richardp23/richard-custom-404/README.md

 npm run build
 ```

+This will create:
-This will create a standalone `404.html` file in the `dist` directory.
+1. The standalone `404.html` file in the `dist` directory
+2. A copy in the root of your project for easy access

 ## Customization